Gradiant/witdom-core-broker/README.md

 The broker repository contains the following directories and files (not all the files in subdirectories are listed):
  - api
    - swagger.yaml (Api specification in swagger format)
+ - certs (server and ca certificates for testing)
  - CAs (several self-signed CAs (along signed server and client certificates) created with testing purposes, and also instructions to create new ones)
- - certs (server and ca certificates for testing)
  - config (broker configuration)
  - controllers (nodejs controllers for servicing request to the broker)
+ - dependencies (this directory is a git submodule that clones the IAM repository for access the IAM javascript client module)
  - tests (nodejs tests and java api client library with example calls)
    - nodejs
    - java
  - utils (nodejs server handlers)
+ - validators (this directory contains 'dummyTokenValidation' that serves as an example on how to create a module to connect to a different token validation service)
  - broker.js
  - Dockerfile
+ - dockerFileCustom.js (a custom config file for replacing 'config/custom.js' when building the Dockerfile)
  - package.json
  - README.md (this file)